huyvohcmc/dotfiles/README.md

 ## Iosevka

 [Iosevka](https://github.com/be5invis/Iosevka) is one of the best programming fonts out there.
-I use Iosevka 17 pt with character width set to 545.
+My font configuration is regular Iosevka 16 pt and 575 character width.

 ## ZSH plugins